ClusterHQ/hiring/README.rst

 ==============
 * We believe in open source, test-driven development and pair programming.

-* Many of the members of our small team are core contributors to Twisted Python, OpenZFS and the Linux kernel.
+* Many of the members of our small team are core contributors to Twisted, OpenZFS and the Linux kernel.

 * We also believe in hiring self-motivated, entrepreneurial and visionary team members in all parts of the organization.

+* We value work/life balance with options for flexible schedule and work locations.

-* We offer flexible schedules, flexible work locations, competitive salary and benefits and a chance to be part of something big.
+* Last but not least, we competitive salary and benefits and a chance to be part of something big.